Andre Francis Palmer: Awards and distinctions

 In 2021, Palmer received the Gaden Award from the Biotechnology & Bioengineering (journal) in recognition for a truly outstanding paper.

 In 2015, Palmer was inducted fellow of the American Institute for Medical and Biological Engineering "for pioneering advances in engineering novel hemoglobin-based oxygen carriers for use as red blood cell substitutes in transfusion medicine."

-In 2012, Palmer received the Ohio State University's College of Engineering's Harrison Faculty Award for Excellence in Engineering Education.

 In 2008, Palmer received the Lloyd Noel Ferguson Young Scientist award from the National Organization for the Professional Advancement of Chemists and Chemical Engineers (NOBCHE).

 In 2001, Palmer was a recipient of the National Science Foundation CAREER Award for "engineering artificial cells.”